White Sox vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Brandon Woodruff (1-1) for his fourth start of the season.
+- The Brewers will send Freddy Peralta (8-8) to the mound for his 23rd start this season.

-- Woodruff has three starts in a row of five innings or more.

 |Opponent